rwparrish/first_blog_faltiron/_posts/2020-08-06-scope_in_javascript_js.markdown

 ```
 let pizzaDough = 'brooklyn style'

-// sauce is NOT visible here (sauce's outer context).
-Remember, this is global scope.
+// The variable sauce is NOT visible here (sauce's outer context).
+Remember, this context is global scope.

 function orderPizza() {
   const sauce = 'marinara'

-  // sauce is defined and visible in the function orderPizza.
+  // The variable sauce is defined and visible in the function orderPizza.
 The variable sauce is not visible in it's outer context.

   function pizzaToppings() {
     const cheese = 'mozzarella'